 (1) Upon the sale by the State Government Insurance Office 4 to the Company of the land described in Schedule “B” to the Agreement, which sale is referred to in clause 6 of the Agreement, that Office shall invest the proceeds of the sale in manner required by section 7(9) of the State Government Insurance Office Act 1938 5.

-(2) The capital and income of the investments made pursuant to subsection (1) shall be devoted solely for the purpose of new public buildings on the “Observatory Site” and shall not be credited to the Consolidated Fund.
+(2) The capital and income of the investments made pursuant to subsection (1) shall be devoted solely for the purpose of new public buildings on the “Observatory Site” and shall not be credited to the Consolidated Account.

-[Section 12 amended by No. 6 of 1993 s.
-13.]
+[Section 12 amended: No. 6 of 1993 s.
+13; No. 77 of 2006 s.
+4.]

 13. Repeal